GregorR/upfs/README.md

 Limitations unrelated to file ownership and permissions, such as file name or size restrictions, are inherited from the store directory.
 For instance, UpFS backed by a FAT32 store cannot store files larger than 2G.
+UpFS does encode filenames so that symbols usually available in Unix filesystems but not FAT32 (e.g. :) will work, and can optionally be configured to encode lower- and upper-case files separately, allowing for a fully case-sensitive filesystem backed by FAT32.

 As an example usage, imagine that `/dev/sdb1` is a FAT32 filesystem to be used to store /home, and its permissions will be stored in `/mnt/home_p`.
 You could